NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 Josh Gordon is back as part of the Browns organization, but he isn't a full participant yet, per Patrick Maks of the team's site.
 Jarvis Landry is the team's No. 1 target.
 Beyond that, nothing in Cleveland's offense has been determined.

-The passing game flew down the field (11.5 yards per attempt) during their first preseason contest against the New York Giants.
+The passing game flew down the field (11.5 yards per attempt) during the Browns' first preseason contest against the New York Giants.
 The run game excelled (5.1 yards per carry) the following week against the Buffalo Bills.
 Everything needs to come together with Tyrod Taylor (or Baker Mayfield) leading the way.

 New York Giants at New York Jets